DB Functions

 To prevent storing of everything (incl. formats) for all DBFunctions create a boolean Custom Property “DBFCA*” set to “Yes”.

-Global Connection Definition and Query Builder with MSQuery
+Global Connection Definition

 There are two possibilities of connection strings: ODBC or OLEDB.
 ODBC hast the advantage to seamlessly work with MS-Query, native OLEDB is said to be faster and more reliable (there is also a generic OLEDB over ODBC by Microsoft, which emulates OLEDB if you have just a native ODBC driver available).